A Weyl's law for black holes: Spectrum asymptotics, degrees of freedom counting and geometry

-For concreteness, let us consider the asymptotics of the homogenous scalar Helmholtz operator on a compact domain $D$ \bea (\Delta + k_n^2)\phi_n = 0 \ , \eea subject to homogeneous (Dirichlet, Neumann or Robin) boundary conditions on its boundary $\partial D$.
-From the compacity of $D$ the eigenvalues $k_n^2$ form a discrete set and, denoting by $N(k)$ the number of eigenvalues $k_n^2$ below a certain wave-number $k$, the following large-$k_n$ asymptotic relation holds \bea N(k) \sim \mathrm{Vol}_d(D) k^d + o(k^{d-1}) \ \ , \ \ (k\to \infty) \eea where $\mathrm{Vol}_d(D)$ is the volume of the compact domain $D$ and $d$ is the dimension of $D$, namely $d=\mathrm{dim}(D)$.
+For concreteness, let us consider the asymptotics of the homogenous scalar Helmholtz equation on a compact domain $D$ \bea (\Delta + k_n^2)\phi_n = 0 \ , \eea subject to homogeneous (Dirichlet, Neumann or Robin) boundary conditions on its boundary $\partial D$.
+From the compacity of $D$ the wave-number's norm eigenvalues $k_n^2$ form a discrete set and, denoting by $N(k)$ the number of $k_n$'s (positive square-root of actual eigenvalues $k_n^2$) below a certain wave-number $k$, the following large-$k$ asymptotic relation holds \bea N(k) \sim \mathrm{Vol}_d(D) k^d + o(k^{d-1}) \ \ , \ \ (k\to \infty) \eea where $\mathrm{Vol}_d(D)$ is the volume of the compact domain $D$ (e.g. of the optical cavity in the black body problem) and $d$ is the space dimension of $D$, i.e. $d=\mathrm{dim}(D)$.
 This is the Weyl's law.
-Crucially this `universal' asymptotic leading term does not depend on the shape of $D$, the boundary $\partial D$ only entering at the subleading term in the asymptotic expansion (see e.g. \cite{BaltesHilf}).
-Similar Weyl's law relations hold for other fields (e.g. the electromagnetic field) and differential operators \cite{Ivrii16}.
+Crucially, this `universal' asymptotic leading term does not depend on the shape of $D$, in particular the boundary $\partial D$ only entering at the subleading term in the asymptotic expansion (see e.g. \cite{BaltesHilf}).
+Similar Weyl's law asymptotics hold for other fields (such as the electromagnetic field in the black body problem) and other selfadjoint differential operators \cite{Ivrii16} for the counting of the corresponding (discrete) normal modes, the latter characterised by the spectral theorem.